eladkarako/exiftool-source/README.md

          copied and assigned tags because later operations may override earlier ones.

-         5) The normal behaviour of copied tags differs subtly from that of assigned tags for list-type tags.
-When copying to a list, each copied tag overrides any previous operations on the list.
+         5) The normal behaviour of copied tags differs from that of assigned tags for list-type tags and conditional replacements because each copy operation on a tag overrides any previous operations.
 While this avoids duplicate list items when copying groups of tags from a file containing redundant information, it also prevents values of different tags from being copied into the same list when this is the intent.
 So a -addTagsFromFile option is provided which allows copying of multiple tags into the same list. eg)

              exiftool -addtagsfromfile @ "-subject&lt;make" "-subject&lt;model" ...

+         Similarly, -addTagsFromFile must be used when conditionally replacing a tag to prevent overriding earlier conditions.

-         Other than this difference, the -tagsFromFile and -addTagsFromFile options are equivalent.
+         Other than these differences, the -tagsFromFile and -addTagsFromFile options are equivalent.

          6) The -a option (allow duplicate tags) is always in effect when copying tags from *SRCFILE*.